Colored, Shaped & Flavored Sugar Cubes

 - Toweling: Squeeze a few drops of food coloring onto a clean paper towel, then gently dab the towel onto a sugar cube.
 Set the cube down to dry and repeat process with remaining cubes.

-Notes: Colored and flavored sugar cubes are not just for kids.
-At your next grown-up party, drop a couple of colored and flavored sugar cubes into the wine or champagne glasses for a little surprise for your guests.
+Dyed and flavored sugar cubes are not just for kids.
+If you are serving champagne or wine at your next party, drop a couple of these beautiful colored and flavored sugar cubes into the glasses and wait for the oohs and ahhhs.